boutproject/BOUT-dev/manual/sphinx/users.rst

 ----------------------

-The options which affect a specific physics model vary, since they are defined in the physics module itself (see section [sec:inputopts]).
+The options which affect a specific physics model vary, since they are defined in the physics module itself (see :ref:`sec-inputopts`).
 They should have a separate section, for example the high-\ :math:`\beta` reduced MHD code uses options in a section called ``[highbeta]``.